ek1668/SunfishAssessment/README.md

 This API is built with Flask and is designed to calculate IVF success metrics based on user-provided medical and demographic data.
 The application is containerized using Docker and exposes the main endpoint at http://127.0.0.1:5000/calculate_ivf/.

 Files Included
     app.py: The main Flask application.
-Dockerfile: Configuration for containerizing the app. requirements.txt: Dependencies for the Flask API.
+    Dockerfile: Configuration for containerizing the app.
+    requirements.txt: Dependencies for the Flask API.
+    ivf_success_formulas.csv

 Running the API

-1. Build the Docker Image
+1. Build the Docker Image:
     Clone the repository and navigate to the project directory:

     docker build -t sunfish-image .

-2. Run the Docker Container
+2. Run the Docker Container:
     Run the container, exposing port 5000:

     docker run -p 5000:5000 sunfish-image

-3. Access the API
+3. Access the API:
     Once the container is running, the API can be accessed at:

     http://127.0.0.1:5000/calculate_ivf/

-API Endpoints
+API Endpoint
 POST /calculate_ivf/
 Description:
 Calculates IVF success metrics based on the user’s medical and demographic information.